codefresh-io/docs.codefresh.io/_docs/installation/managed-cluster.md

 ```

-### Work with managed clusters
+## Work with managed clusters
-Work with managed clusters in hybrid or hosted runtimes in either the Topology or List runtime views.
-For information on runtime views, see [Runtime views]({{site.baseurl}}/docs/runtime/runtime-views).
+Work with managed clusters in either the Topology or List Runtime views.
+For information on Runtime views, see [Runtime views]({{site.baseurl}}/docs/runtime/runtime-views).
-As the cluster is managed through the runtime, updates to the runtime automatically updates the components on all the managed clusters that include it.
+As the cluster is managed through the Runtime, updates to the Runtime automatically updates the components on all the managed clusters that include it.

 View connection status for the managed cluster, and health and sync errors.
 Health and sync errors are flagged by the error notification in the toolbar, and visually flagged in the List and Topology views.

-#### Install Argo Rollouts
+### Install Argo Rollouts
+Applications with `rollout` resources need Argo Rollouts on the target cluster, both to visualize rollouts in the Applications dashboard and control rollout steps with the Rollout Player.
+If Argo Rollouts has not been installed on the target cluster, it displays **Install Argo Rollouts** button.

-Install Argo Rollouts directly from Codefresh with a single click to visualize rollout progress in the [Applications dashboard]({{site.baseurl}}/docs/deployment/applications-dashboard/).
-If Argo Rollouts has not been installed, an **Install Argo Rollouts** button is displayed on selecting the managed cluster.
+Install Argo Rollouts with a single click to execute rollout instructions, deploy the application, and visualize rollout progress in the [Applications dashboard]({{site.baseurl}}/docs/deployment/applications-dashboard/).

-1. In the Codefresh UI, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
+1. In the Codefresh UI, go to [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
 1. Select **Topology View**.
 1. Select the target cluster, and then select **+ Install Argo Rollouts**.